Crime and How To Get Elected in 2024

 It was a big mistake.

 And they were there for, they weren't just all nonviolent drug offenders.
+They really weren't.

-Every time, I have a little habit that every time I read about a drug offender that's busted with so many kilos of hashish or cocaine or oxycontin or fentanyl, it's always interesting to see what the circumstances are.
+Every time I have a little habit that every time I read about a drug offender that's busted with so many kilos of hashish or cocaine or oxycontin or fentanyl, it's always interesting to see what the circumstances are.

 And they're always armed.
+They have guns.

+They have a prior record.
 And it's very rare for a major drug dealer not to be armed or have used violence in the past.

 And so